-Version information is included in the name of the file archive (e.g., .zip file), but the individual files within do not include the version number so that loading scripts do not have to be updated with every version increment.
+LOINC version information is included in the name of the file archive (e.g., .zip file), but the individual files within do not include the version number so that loading scripts do not have to be updated with every version increment.
 The individual files do not include a preproduction label for this same reason.

 Overall, the LOINC release version is determined by the contents and format of the LoincTableCore.

-The minor version is incremented when there is a content change in the LoincTableCore file, such as edits to existing field contents or addition of new rows (i.e., new LOINC terms).
+The minor version subtype is incremented when there are only content changes in the LoincTableCore file, such as edits to existing field contents or addition of new rows (i.e., new LOINC terms).
 Content changes do not require additional programming effort, but users are expected to update their implementation to include new content.
 The minor version is incremented with regular LOINC releases as well as less frequent “patch” or “fix” releases.

-Artifacts that have not yet reached production maturity MAY be denoted by a preproduction label such as Alpha or Beta.
-We have not yet defined universal criteria for incrementing the preproduction status, but in general, these changes are made following QA review and user feedback.
-Presently, we document the rationale for such changes in the artifact release notes.
+LOINC artifacts that have not yet reached production maturity MAY be denoted by a preproduction label such as Alpha or Beta.
+These changes are made following QA review and user feedback.
+Presently, we document the rationale for such changes in the ReadMe text and LOINC Release Notes.

 Prior to implementation of this policy in 2017, most artifacts did not have their own independent version.
 For these, the initial artifact version was set to be the same as the LOINC version, with the understanding that moving forward, the LOINC and artifact versions could evolve separately.

-The few release artifacts (e.g. LOINC Mapper's Guide to the Top 2000+ Lab Observations - US Version, Universal Lab Orders Value Set from LOINC) that already had their own independent version kept that version as their artifact version.
+The few release artifacts that already had their own independent version kept that version as their artifact version.